After two years of losses, airlines expect record revenue - KESQ

 By Chris Isidore, CNN Business

-After two years of massive losses, US airlines are about to be reporting profits once again.
+After two years of massive losses, US airlines are about to start reporting profits once again.

 Both American and United reported first-quarter losses but expect to book record revenue in the current period, just two years removed from a near halt in air travel caused by the Covid-19 pandemic.
 American said its bookings and revenue in March were already the best month in the company’s history.